Fudan-iGEM/2025-wiki/pages/promotion-video.md

 ### Our Solution

-Driven to locate major mutations, we developed DR.sTraTeGY.
+Driven to locate major mutations, we developed *DR.&nbsp;sTraTeGY*.
 We [design](/design/) a multicellular yeast system capable of recording mutational history and indicating mutation sites, aiming to integrate synthetic biology with medical research to provide a more convenient platform for antifungal drug development.

 ![our solution](https://static.igem.wiki/teams/5643/pageimage/promotion-video/experiment.webp)